Content Row Style:

 The New Mexico Education Council (NMEC) is a partnership between NMEAF and 17 NM public colleges and universities to promote higher education in NM.
 NMEC's primary programs are

-Thanks to all the students and schools who participated in our New Mexico 2018 Spring College Fairs in Las Cruces and Albuquerque.
+Thanks to all the students and schools who participated in our New Mexico 2018 College Fairs.
 See Event Photos on Facebook

 College Days & College Nights Events

 This annual program hosts events at NM high schools and colleges.
 Representatives from NM’s public colleges and universities interact and educate students on their schools’ programs, applications, admissions and financial aid.
 NMEAF also provides FAFSA information and the four types of Financial Aid to students and their families.

 Disable Mouseover Effect: